Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 ## Overview

-Modern robotic systems operate in unstructured, unpredictable environments, making robust software crucial to handle diverse situations.
-A key challenge is uncertainty, which occurs when robots lack critical task information.
-Probabilistic robotics addresses this by representing uncertainty explicitly through probability theory, rather than relying on a single best guess.

-The robot localization problem is one of the most important ones in mobile robotics, as it is a fundamental requirement for autonomous navigation.
-The Monte Carlo Localization (MCL) algorithm is one of the most widely used algorithms for map-based localization and has become a key component in many robotic systems [^BelugaPaper]. **TODO: It is necessary to put here the reference, or just include it at the end?**

-The purpose of this tutorial is to show how to implement a custom {abbr}`MCL (Monte Carlo Localiaztion)` algorithm using **Beluga**, motivated by the example given by _Probabilistic Robotics [^ProbRob], page 200, figure 8.11_. **TODO: Can I used the image of the book?**
+The purpose of this tutorial is to show how to implement a custom {abbr}`MCL (Monte Carlo Localiaztion)` algorithm using Beluga, motivated by the example given by _Probabilistic Robotics [^ProbRob], page 200, figure 8.11_.

-The code is written using C++17 with the ranges-v3 [^RangesV3] library for range handling along with its respective algorithms.
+This example is about a 1-dimensional world, caractherized by 2 types of features, walls and doors.
+The robot is capable to move in a parallel free space, where it constantly scaning the landmarks of the walls-doors world (the robot also moves only in a 1-dimensional world).
+The two last graphs in the GIF showed above is a graphical representation of this world, where the blue bars represent the walls, the red bars represent the doors and the green bar is the robot.

+To implement this example in a code we will need to create and define different components such as the map, the motion and sensor models, the generation of the initial set of partciles, the steps of the {abbr}`MCL (Monte Carlo Localiaztion)` algorithm and the estimation of the robot's position.
+Each component will be detailed explain in the following sections.

 ## Requirements